tapjs/tapjs/docs/src/content/docs/cli/index.md

   -t<n> --timeout=<n>    Time out test files after <n> seconds.
 Defaults to 30,
                          or the value of the TAP_TIMEOUT environment variable.
                          Setting to 0 allows tests to run forever.

+                         When a test process calls t.setTimeout(n) on the top-level tap object, it also updates this value for that specific process.

   -T --no-timeout        Do not time out tests.
 Equivalent to --timeout=0.